arkane-systems/genie/othersrc/docs/readme.md

 Meanwhile, _genie -u_ , run from outside the bottle, will shut down systemd cleanly and exit the bottle.
 This uses the _systemctl poweroff_ command to simulate a normal Linux system shutting down.
 It is suggested that this be used before shutting down Windows or restarting the Linux distribution to ensure a clean shutdown of systemd services.

+**NOTE 3:** genie is not and cannot be idempotent.
+As such, it is strongly recommended that you do not restart genie or continue to use the WSL distro session after using _genie -u_.
+See BUGS, below.

 _genie -r_ and _genie -b_ are informational commands for use in checking the state of the system and/or scripting genie.
 The former checks whether genie (and an associated systemd(1) instance) is currently running.
 It returns the string "running" and exit code 0 if one is found; it returns the string "stopped" and exit code 1 if one is not.
 The latter checks whether the current command is executing inside the bottle.
 It returns the string "inside" and exit code 0 if so; it returns the string "outside" and exit code 1 if one is not.
 If no bottle exists, it returns the string "no-bottle" and exit code 2.

-**NOTE 3:** _genie -r_ and _genie -b_ cannot, obviously, look above the systemd process in the process tree, since that would pass out of the bottle's PID namespace.
+**NOTE 4:** _genie -r_ and _genie -b_ cannot, obviously, look above the systemd process in the process tree, since that would pass out of the bottle's PID namespace.
 As such, running these commands on a non-genie system (why would you do that?) will detect the system systemd instance and indicate that genie is running and you are within the bottle.
 Since the behavior of such a system should be indistinguishable from a genie bottle from within, this is not considered a bug.

 While running, genie stores the external PID of the systemd instance in the file _/run/genie.systemd.pid_ for use in user scripting.
 It does not provide a similar file for the internal PID for obvious reasons.